kvu-luong/react_portfolio_2/README.md

 - [ ] surpen lazy loading
 - [ ] set position css: fixed, relative, absolute
 - [ ] animation with scroll and height
-- [ x ] cancel race codition in useEffect
+- [x] cancel race codition in useEffect
+- [x] Cover Svg image to Component

 ### Build a Stunning Portfolio with React JS using Styled-Components and framer-motion for awesome Animations